FAQ

 Can I use my own embedding model?

-Yes.
-AIDE Memory supports configurable embedding backends.
-Use the built-in Transformers.js pipeline for zero-setup local embeddings, or connect Ollama for a model you are already running.
+Yes. aide-memory supports configurable embedding backends.
+Use the bundled Transformers.js pipeline for zero-setup local embeddings, or connect Ollama for a model you’re already running.

 What if I delete .aide/memories/?

-The SQLite cache (aide.db) rebuilds from the JSON files automatically.
+The SQLite cache (memory.db) rebuilds from the JSON files automatically.
 The memories are recovered unless you also delete the .aide/ directory entirely.

 If you delete the entire .aide/ directory, all memories are lost.
 Restore from git if you committed them.